 Some of the most common accident at work compensation claims are for muscular injuries affecting the back.
-Whether someone is regularly shifting stock in a shop, moving materials on a factory production line or building site, or simply moving boxes in a office, all employers have a responsibility to ensure that staff members are adequately trained and advised as to how to lift items safely.
+Whether someone is a care worker handling patients, regularly shifting stock in a shop, moving materials on a factory production line or building site, or simply moving boxes in a office, all employers have a responsibility to ensure that staff members are adequately trained and advised as to how to lift items safely.
 Back injuries like a slipped disc can even be caused by light items if the lifting is not done in the correct manner.

 Safe lifting and carrying training is commonly known as manual handling training.
 Whether or not an employer has provided manual handling training will be very relevant to us reaching a decision as to whether or not there is a valid claim for work accident compensation to be made.